Henry: I'm sorry sir, did you say 1770s?

-- Most BIONICLE characters have lifespans that can reach triple digits, yet many of them are seen acting like kids.
+- Most BIONICLE characters have lifespans that can reach six digits, yet many of them are seen acting like kids.
 In the case of the Matoran Universe races, this makes some sense, since they were created that way and most of them don't visibly age, at least normally.
 Outside that universe, where beings are born fully organic, this gets a little strange.
 Especially Gresh, a rookie fighter who acts like a teenager, despite also being a few dozen millenia old.

 - The title character of Iolanthe is a fairy who looks like a 17-year-old girl.
 In the backstory, she married a mortal and had a son, Strephon; in the play, his age is 25.
 This causes problems for Strephon when he is seen in Iolanthe's company, since no one will believe that's she's his mum.

 - The opera singer Emilia Marty, in Karel Čapek's play (and Leo Janáček's opera) The Makropulos Affair, is really 300 years old.
 She gets more than a bit tired of life, however.